TwinLizzie/Sylvie-2021/documentation/README.md

 Simply put, there is no algorithm to building a human-like AI.
 It'll have to be painted inch after inch like ceiling of the Sistine Chapel.
 But having a map and a general layout of this megastructure would help.

 It also helps if your AI has a goals, as well as a meta-goal.
 The goal of every human being is to collect resources, save energy, etc. The meta-goal is to survive and reproduce.
 A humanoid robot AI might perhaps be more altruistic and self-sacrificing, or it could be individualistic and act out of self-preservation just like ourselves.

+### Most of what goes on inside of our minds is just pointless noise

+That's right.
+Most of what goes on in our minds is just.. chaos.
+Some of it just happens to increase our chances of reproducing and surviving.

+Once you filter out the noise, it becomes a lot easier to just isolate the elements of human consciousness that are any good, and then simply get rid of the rest.

+Unless you want your robot to have dreams.
+But do we ever really enjoy listening to people talk about what they dreamed last night?

 ### Conclusion